Oracle Third party Support

 Before switching to a third-party support vendor, it’s crucial to review contractual obligations and ensure a clean break from Oracle support:

-• License Compliance: As mentioned, perform a full license review before ending Oracle support.
+• License Compliance: As mentioned, perform a thorough license review before discontinuing Oracle support.
 Ensure all usage is covered by licenses to avoid giving Oracle any reason to claim a breach of contract.
 If you find any shortfall, you could quietly purchase the needed licenses before leaving support (so that Oracle cannot use that against you later).
 Note that once off Oracle support, if an audit happens, Oracle can still require proof of licenses, and any non-compliance would be a separate issue from support status.
 Redress Compliance (a licensing advisory firm) suggests that 90-100% of compliance issues can be resolved without new purchases if addressed proactively – meaning with the right adjustments or by canceling the use of unlicensed features, etc., you can often fix compliance.
 Do this homework to avoid drama later.

 • Contractual Access: When you leave Oracle support, you lose access to Oracle’s support portal, updates, and sometimes certain licensed perks like the right to use Oracle’s Advanced Customer Support services.
-Ensure you download any documentation, software, or patches you are entitled to while you can.
+Ensure you download any documentation, software, or patches to which you are entitled while you can.
 After support lapses, you should not download Oracle’s intellectual property (that would violate agreements).

 Many CIOs use third-party support as leverage even if they don’t ultimately switch.
 Still, those who do switch can redirect the budget to innovation and comfortably extend the life of existing systems.